tomerk122/K8sHelmChart/README.md

 You can also get the service URL without launching the browser:

-This will print the URL that you can use to access your NGINX deployment.
+This will print the URL that you can use to access your NGINX deployment.# K8sHelmChart